mohuls/flask-gunicorn/README.md

 ## Deploying to Live Server (Remote)

-1. Clone the github repo in a directory at server.
+1. Clone the github repo `$ git clone https://github.com/mohuls/flask-gunicorn` in a directory at server.
-2. Copy all the cloned files to project dir where you created the virtual environment.
+2. Copy all the cloned files to project dir where you created the virtual environment `$ cp -a flask-gunicorn/. ~/flask-gunicorn`.
 2. cd to the project dir.
 3. `$ source env/bin/activate` to activate the virtual env (important).
 4. `$ pip install -r requirements.txt` to install all the required package.
 5. `$ nano app.py` and add `host='0.0.0.0'` to the app.run.
 The line will be like `app.run(debug=True, host='0.0.0.0')`.
-6. `$ python app.py` to run the development server.
+6. `$ sudo ufw allow 5000` to allow the development port.
-7. `$ sudo ufw allow 5000` to allow the development port.
+7. `$ python app.py` to run the development server.
-8. Browse the server IP to see if the app is running.
+8. Now Browse the server IP with port 5000 (http://server-ip:5000)to see if the app is running.
 (It should be running actually).

 ## Creating the WSGI Entry Point (Remote)